Handbook Detail Page

 Individual Student Safety: Parents and teachers are important partners in teaching students personal safety.
 To help keep your student safe on the way to and from school urge them to:

 If your student rides a bike to school, please teach your student the rules of the road and bicycle safety and responsibility.
-Schools are not responsible for lost, stolen or damaged bikes or other student personal property.
+Schools are not responsible for lost, stolen or damaged bikes or another student's personal property.

 Violence Prevention Hotline: 1-866-LIVE-TIP, EXT.
 1155